minprog/app-studio/35 Android Reference/31 Volley/10 Content.md

 The information that we send can take the form of key-value pairs, the POST parameters.
 To provide these parameters, you'll need to **subclass** a `StringRequest`.
 To do this, make a new class in your project that looks like this:

     /*
-        Inner class representing the String request of type POST.
-Notice the method getParams() that is overridden in this class.
+        Objects of this class can do POST requests with parameters.
     */
-    private class PostRequest extends StringRequest  {
+    public class PostRequest extends StringRequest  {

         // Constructor
         public PostRequest(int method, String url, Response.Listener<String> listener, Response.ErrorListener errorListener) {